Bilinga, Queensland: Education

 There are no schools in Bilinga.
-The nearest primary school is Coolangatta State School in neighbouring Coolangatta to the south-east.
-The nearest secondary school is Palm Beach Currumbin State High School in Palm Beach to the north-west.
+The nearest government primary school is Coolangatta State School in neighbouring Coolangatta to the south-east.
+The nearest government secondary school is Palm Beach Currumbin State High School in Palm Beach to the north-west.

 The Gold Coast campus of Southern Cross University offers a range of courses in arts, health, social science, business, education, information technology, law and tourism.
 The university is a partner with the Gold Coast airport and other tourism-oriented businesses to offer specialised degrees and research in aviation and tourism.